Sriniketh-J7/SIH2025-PS1/README.md

 PS Title: Crowdsourced Civic lssue Reporting and Resolution System
 Link: https://www.sih.gov.in/sih2025PS/

-1) fork it (done forget to 'sync fork' each time you are going to work on the codebase)
+1) fork it (don't forget to 'sync fork' each time you are going to work on the codebase)
 2) "git clone https://github.com/Sriniketh-J7/SIh2025-1.git" to local terminal
 3) "npm i" each time